Plan Your Perfect Day in Nashville

 RCA Studio B

-RCA Studio B is known to Nashville as the home of thousands of hits.
-The studio was established in 1957 and run by Chet Atkins.
-Studio B is known for developing “The Nashville Sound .”
+RCA Studio B is known in Nashville as the home of thousands of hits.
+Established in 1957 and run by Chet Atkins, Studio B is known for developing “The Nashville Sound .”
 Hits by Elvis Presley, the Everly Brothers, Roy Orbison, Don Gibson, Charley Pride, Dolly Parton, and many others were recorded at this location.
 The studio is a 15-minute walk from downtown, and tours run daily.

 Idea 2: Enjoy Live Music

 I wrote a post dedicated to the best places to enjoy live music in Nashville.
-These are my top two recommendations if you only have a day in Nashville.
+If you only have a day in Nashville, these are my top two recommendations.

 The Station Inn